-^[49] Since January 22, 2016 Saipem is no longer under the sole control of Eni in accordance with Art.
-93 of the Consolidated Law on Financial Intermediation
+(50) Subsidiaries of strategic importance previously included Saipem SpA.
+Since January 22, 2016, however, Saipem is no longer under the sole control of Eni in accordance with Art.
+93 of the Consolidated Law on Financial Intermediation.

-^[50] This frequency is reported in the resolution delegating the powers of the Board of Directors.
-For more information, please refer to the section on the "Responsibilities" of the Board of Directors of this Report.
+(51) This frequency is reported in the resolution delegating the powers of the Board of Directors.
+For more information, please refer to the section "Powers and Responsibilities" of the Board of Directors of this Report.